-- TransWorld Media - Sunset Magazine - Fuel TV - Other parts of the program include: - Huell Howser contracted with the Association of California Water Agencies to produce 15 episodes about California Water.
-This series is being utilized to help inform citizens. - Cable channels are being used to get the word out - Educational Inspection Tours are provided by MET for each of its Directors to host community leaders to get the word out on water issues - We have one of the best School Education Programs in the state for water awareness education in grades K-6; it reaches about 90,000 students per year and has reached about 3,000,000 since 1972. - Water Heroes a new program aimed at kids and families, focuses on identifying water wasting habits and eliminating them.
-Over the past two years, 7500 kids have signed up on www.ocwaterhero.com
+- Cable channels are being used to get the word out - Educational trips are provided by MET for each of its Directors to host community leaders to promote water issues - MWDOC has one of the best School Education Programs in the state for water awareness education in grades K-6; it reaches about 90,000 students per year and has reached about 3,000,000 since 1972. - Water Heroes a new program aimed at kids and families, focuses on identifying water wasting habits and eliminating them.
+Over the past two years 7500 kids have signed up on www.ocwaterhero.com